-Hong Kong Protesters Fill Airport After Police Violence
+Hong Kong Protesters Shut Down Airport After Police Violence

 “Yesterday’s police operation was ridiculous,” said Nicekayla, a 27-year-old retail worker who, like many of the protesters, declined to use her real name for fear of arrest.
 “I was supposed to work today, but I took leave.
 I hope the government will hear us.”

-By early afternoon, demonstrators had almost filled the hall, dressed in the black T-shirts and dust masks that have become the de facto uniform of the protest movement.
-The crowd was visibly angry over the escalation, chanting “an eye for an eye!” in reference to the young medic whose blood-drenched face became iconic overnight.
+By late afternoon, demonstrators had filled both the arrivals and departures halls, blocking passengers from accessing the security checkpoint.
+Dressed in the black T-shirts and dust masks that have become the de facto uniform of the movement, the visibly angry crowd chanted slogans such as “an eye for an eye!” — a reference to the young woman whose blood-drenched face became iconic overnight.
 Many wore patches of gauze over their right eyes.

-“I came out today to reject the government in Hong Kong and and the police violence,” said Matthew, 22, who works in IT.
+“I came out today to reject the government in Hong Kong and and the police violence,” said Matthew, 22, a protester who works in IT.
 “What we saw on the TV yesterday, police using whatever violence that can be used, this is insane.”

-The Asian financial hub has been rocked by ten consecutive weeks of anti-government protests that show no sign of abating.
-The government has so far responded by authorizing escalating use of force by police, which has galvanized public anger and widened distrust of authority at a time of crisis.
-In recent weeks, violence has rapidly escalated by both authorities and a small core of radical protesters launching bricks and other projectiles toward police lines.
+Protests in the Asian financial hub show no sign of abating.
+In recent weeks, violence has escalated by both authorities and a small core of radical protesters launching bricks, Molotov cocktails and other projectiles toward police lines.
+The government has so far responded by authorizing ever more force, galvanizing public anger and widening distrust of authority at a time of crisis.

+Addressing reporters Monday, Yang Guang, China’s top policy official for Hong Kong and Macau, condemned protesters who he said attacked police stations with petrol bombs, injuring several officers.
+In a sharp escalation of rhetoric used to describe the unrest, Guang said the “radical protesters” were committing serious crimes and “starting to plant the seeds of terrorism.”

+Also on Monday, journalists and lawmakers were invited to observe as Hong Kong police demonstrated how they would use armored vehicles equipped with water cannons, which Amnesty International has warned could result in serious injuries on the city’s densely populated streets.

 The protests were sparked in response to a government proposal that would have allowed the transfer of fugitives to mainland China, but soon spiraled into a larger movement demanding more democracy in the semi-autonomous region of China.
 The city’s leader, Chief Executive Carrie Lam, has suspended the offending legislation but refuses to officially withdraw it.

-Protesters are demanding full withdrawal of the bill, amnesty for all demonstrators arrested in relation to the unrest, a retraction of the government’s characterization of the protests as “riots,” an independent inquiry into allegations of police use of force, and universal suffrage, which is promised in the territory’s charter.
+Protesters are demanding full withdrawal of the bill, amnesty for all demonstrators arrested in relation to the unrest, a retraction of the government’s characterization of the protests as “riots,” an independent inquiry into allegations of police use of force, and the implementation of universal suffrage, which is promised in the territory’s charter.

+— With reporting by Amy Gunia, Abhishyant Kidangoor and Hillary Leung / Hong Kong